Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to time-resolved photoemission spectroscopy: Lesser Green function and time-resolved photoemission currents

-In the following, we first present the result for the lesser Green function at average time within TDNRG (Sec.~\ref{subsec:lgf}) and use this to calculate the time-dependent occupied density of states $N(\omega,t)$ in Sec.~\ref{subsec:tr-dos}.
-Finally, in Sec.~\ref{subsec:tr-current} we present results for the time-resolved photoemission current $I(E,t_d)$ and investigate the effect of using different widths of the Gaussian probe pulse on the time evolution and observability of spectral features in $N(\omega,t)$.
+In the following, we first present the result for the lesser Green function at average time within TDNRG (Sec.~\ref{subsec:lgf}), {discussing also its physical structure,} and then use this to calculate the time-dependent occupied density of states $N(\omega,t)$ in Sec.~\ref{subsec:tr-dos}.
+In Sec.~\ref{subsec:tr-current} we also present results for the time-resolved photoemission current $I(E,t_d)$ and investigate the effect of using different widths of the Gaussian probe-pulse on the time evolution and observability of spectral features in $N(\omega,t)$.